tundish/repo_of_the_unknown/README.md

 add the functionality I needed.
 The good news is that Balladeer now supports [Conversation Trees](https://balladeer.readthedocs.io/en/latest/conversation.html)!

-The downside was that I ran out of time to submit my Jam entry.
-I still have the notes I made, so this repository will remain a work-in-progress for a while.
+I ran out of time to submit my Jam entry.
+Nevertheless it was a worthwhile exercise, and I propmised myself that I wouldn't let all my hard work go to waste.

 Today
 -----